isaac-gorman/js109/study_guides/wirtten_assesment/0_what_is_node/node.md

 ![](images/graph.jpeg)

-_As you can see nginx servers have much better performance req per sec as concurrent connections increase than apache servers_
+_As you can see nginx servers have much better performance req per sec as concurrent connections (clients on the server) increase than apache servers_

 Concurrency x Memory

 ![](images/memory.jpeg)

-_NGINX's memory is virtually unaffected by the amount of current connections as compared to apaches memory._
+_NGINX's memory is virtually unaffected by the amount of current connections (clients on the server) as compared to apaches memory.
+NGINX stays with a very stable as clients begin to hit the server and remains with a relatively small footprint_